jrcopeti/jrcopeti/README.md

 ## Latest Courses

-- 🚀 Currently undertaking "The Ultimate React Course 2023"
+- Currently undertaking "The Ultimate React Course 2023"

--"The Complete JavaScript Course 2023", finished in October.2023
+- "The Complete JavaScript Course 2023", finished in October.2023

 ## Open to Work

-I am actively looking for opportunities as a full stack or frontend developer, with a keen interest in roles utilizing Javascript/Typescript and React.
-I'm enthusiastic about contributing to meaningful projects and collaborating with teams that drive innovation.
+I'm actively looking for a Frontend or Full Stack role with focus on Frontend development.
+My primary interests lie in languages like JavaScript and TypeScript, using libraries such as React and interested in expading my skill set to other frameworks.
+I am deeply dedicated to my craft, having found a right calling in programming.
+My aspiration is to contribute to a team within a company where we collaboratively develop exceptional products.

 ## Stack
 ![](https://img.shields.io/badge/React-20232A?style=plastic&logo=react&logoColor=61DAFB)